ztrautt/MDCS-1.5/README.md

 The Materials Data Curation System (MDCS) allows for the curation of materials data into a repository using predefined templates.
 The system also allows for browsing and exploring of the materials data using the predefined templates as well.

-The software is created by the National Institute of Standards and Technology (NIST)
+The software was developed by the National Institute of Standards and Technology (NIST)